 Level 6 Modules

-- The Foundation Phase and Early Years Curricula
+- Early Years Curricula

-- Leadership, teamwork and systems of quality
+- Leadership and Management for systems of Quality

 All our programmes are assessed by 100% course work.
 There are no exams.

 We have found that using a varied range of assessment methods increases employability skills.

 Employers seek graduates who are problem-solvers and who have a range of transferable skills.
 Assessment gives opportunities to develop skills such as the ability to work in a team, have effective oral and written communication while using a range of information sharing methods, including briefing papers, academic posters, group debates and professional discussions.

 There are also opportunities for practical work experiences, supporting employability, professional development and careers.

 Bilingual and Welsh-medium study is at the heart of our provision; you can choose to enrol on the Welsh-medium or English-medium programme and can present your assignments in either language.

 Yr Athrofa: Institute of Education